-The Green4C focuses on the following four Thematic sectors:
+The Green4C project focuses on the following four thematic sectors:

 Urban green care

 Urban green care includes Green Care activities that take place in urban and peri-urban areas.
 Urban areas contain green spaces such as private or community gardens, urban parks, urban forests, green walking/cycling trails and others.
 The examples of Green Care activities that are carried out in urban areas include community farming and gardening, horticulture therapy, green exercise and other physical activities.
 Urban green care activities help address many environmental and societal challenges brought by urbanization and urban lifestyles.
 These range from improved air quality and moderation of urban heat islands to stress alleviation, relaxation, improved cognitive function, increased physical activeness to social cohesion.

 Social agriculture includes Green Care activities that take place on agricultural land mostly in community, family, and small farm settings.
 It is understood as an innovative, inclusive, participatory and generative model of agricultural practices that deliver health, social care, recreational, educational and assistance services.
 Some social agriculture activities in the context of Green Care include rehabilitation, therapy, sheltered employment, educational and care activities that contribute to social inclusion in agricultural settings.
 Social agriculture brings targeted inclusion of disadvantaged people, or those with physical, intellectual, mental health or social challenges, into agriculture production with the aim of addressing their health, well-being and social inclusion needs.